getredash/website/src/pages/kb/open-source/admin-guide/secrets.md

 Assuming you have already explicitly set `REDASH_SECRET_KEY`, you can safely change `REDASH_COOKIE_SECRET` at any time.
 This will immediately reset all active user sessions, but is otherwise free of side-effects.

-If you did not already explicitly set `REDASH_SECRET_KEY`, then you should use the instructions in the next section to reencrypt your data source fields before modifying `REDASH_COOKIE_SECRET`.
+If you did not already explicitly set `REDASH_SECRET_KEY`, then you should use the instructions in the next section to reencrypt your secret fields before modifying `REDASH_COOKIE_SECRET`.
 Otherwise your existing data sources will be inaccessible to Redash.

 ### Changing the Application Secret